 It is normal to want to avoid injury.
-In the same way our fingers flinch away from being smashed, our brain reflexively shrinks back from emotional pain.
+Like our fingers flinching to avoid a perceived eminent smash, our brain reflexively shrinks back from emotional pain.
 Our mind looks for the nearest emotional escape button.
 Here are some common examples of when we might want to avoid our emotion.

 It can feel overwhelming to slow down to investigate exactly what we are feeling and why.

 We might think, ‘If I feel this distressed right now, I can only imagine what sitting down in that emotion would be like.
-I could be drowned.’
+I might drown.’
 It can be scary to slow down to identify and acknowledge the truth of our emotion.

 It can be disturbing when we realize what we are feeling.

 It can be hard to admit when we are experiencing negative emotions.
-Just noticing anger and jealousy can feel wrong and make us want to avoid the presence of that emotion.
-But it’s what we do after we identify the emotion that matters.
-An example is when we are scrolling social media and feel the sting of jealousy.
+Indeed, just noticing anger and jealousy can feel wrong and make us want to avoid the presence of that emotion.
+However, it’s what we do after we identify the emotion that matters.
+For example, we are scrolling social media and feel the sting of jealousy.
 In that moment it’s a choice to embrace jealousy and then to fan the flames of those thoughts and emotion.
 Or, we can identify the jealousy and address it with truth, rerouting our thoughts.

 It might seem to us that our feelings are silly and stupid.